RECAP: Reproducing Copyrighted Data from LLMs Training with an Agentic Pipeline: Implementation

 Our evaluation employs multiple models, including black-box ones such as Claude-3.7 \citep{Claude-3.7} and GPT-4.1 \citep{GPT-4.1}, as well as white-box models like DeepSeek-V3 \citep{deepseek-v3} and Qwen-3 \citep{qwen3}.
 The latter is run locally on a computing cluster equipped with four NVIDIA A100 80GB GPUs and using vLLM\footnote{\url{https://docs.vllm.ai/}}.
 All other models are accessed via their APIs.

 Generation hyperparameters are also selected to match the requirements of each task.
 For section-level summaries and event segmentations, we set the \texttt{temperature} to 1.0 to encourage stylistic diversity in the outputs.
-In contrast, for extraction attempts or feedback-guided generations, we use a \texttt{temperature} of 0.0 to ensure more completions.
+In contrast, for extraction attempts or feedback-guided generations, we use \texttt{temperature=0}.